pzaich/searcHi/readme.markdown

 A Chrome extension that hightlights the search body from the link you just clicked on Google.
+Simply install the extension and your results will be highlighted each time you click through on a Google search.